UDIT2732/SQL/README.md

 # SQL Problems

 ## Motivation
-This repo contains a few of my SQL solutions from different websites in order to practice my programming and data science skills.
+This repo contains some of my SQL solutions from different websites in order to practice my programming and data science skills.